Stephen Dixon (newsreader): Literary career

 Dixon published a poetry anthology in 2018 entitled Love is the Beauty of the Soul.

 Personal life

-Dixon, who has type 1 diabetes (he was diagnosed when he was 17 years old), is openly gay.
-He has also stated that he is a vegetarian.
+Dixon, who has Type 1 diabetes (he was diagnosed when he was 17 years old), is openly gay.

 Prior to April 2010, Dixon was referred to on Sky News, and on his official website as "Steve".

 Stephen announced on social media that he was marrying his husband in the Lake District on 19 May 2022.
 He disclosed a single photograph of the happy couple, citing it was the only photograph the public would see as his husband is not in the public eye owing to his profession.
 Their faces were not shown in the media post.